 When it comes specifically to laptop backpacks, the key is to find a backpack that accommodates your trusted laptop.
 There is no point choosing a compact, lightweight backpack if you travel with a large, 17″ laptop.

 11 – Charger Organizer BagCheck Price on Amazon

 As you add more electronic devices to your remote setup, inevitably, you will have to travel with more cables.

 The stress that comes with opening your bag and finding a clump of tangled cables should not have to be a constant part of your workday.

-A charger organizer bag helps you keep all your chargers accounted for, easy to find, and helps prevent damage.
+A charger organizer bag helps you keep all your chargers accounted for and easy to find and helps prevent damage.

 Easy to travel with, cable organizers are an essential piece of gear you’ll wonder how you managed without for all those years.